 Cover-crop holds the potential of drastically increasing the productive potential of land either by enriching the fertility of the soil or by preventing it from degradation.
 Some of the benefits of cover crops include:

-1. Preventing soil from being eroded: Since cover crops are called so because they cover the land when no other vegetation is present, the primary benefit of cover-crops is that in doing so, the soil is prevented from eroded due to the impacts of rainfall splash, flowing water or wind.
+1. Preventing soil from being eroded: Since they are called so because they cover the land when no other vegetation is present, the primary benefit of cover-crops is that in doing so, the soil is prevented from eroded due to the impacts of rainfall splash, flowing water or wind.

 2. Maintenance of soil fertility: Cover-cropshelp maintain the soil fertility in several ways including acting as manure after the cover cycle, retaining the nutrients by preventing erosion and in the case of legumes, directly adding nitrates into the soil.

-Similarly, cover crops are effective in the management of bacterial and fungal diseases by blocking the disease cycle.
-Finally, using cover crops to manage pests is mainly done by incorporating cover crop plants in the same time of plantation as that of food crops to attract pests towards the cover crop and away from food crops.
+Similarly, they are effective in the management of bacterial and fungal diseases by blocking the disease cycle.
+Finally, using them to manage pests is mainly done by incorporating cover crop plants in the same time of plantation as that of food crops to attract pests towards the it and away from food crops.

-4. Water regime management: The addition of cover crops in your crop rotation helps to manage the soil moisture level throughout the year and helps to deal effectively with the unusual trend of rainfall and temperature levels observed throughout the world.
+4. Water regime management: Their addition in your crop rotation helps to manage the soil moisture level throughout the year and helps to deal effectively with the unusual trend of rainfall and temperature levels observed throughout the world.

-Besides these primary benefits, cover crops are also advantageous from an economic point of view since many of the cover crops like mustard also have a good commercial value.
+Besides these primary benefits, they are also advantageous from an economic point of view since many of the them like mustard also have a good commercial value.

 Risks of planting cover crops